HappyPersonGames/Nuclear_Escape/README.md

 Use W,A,S,D for movement and SPACE for action, you can carry only 3 capsules at a time.

-Press 'Esc' and then 'Q' in order to quit, if you choose not to quit simply press 'Esc'.
+Press 'Esc' and then 'Q' in order to quit, if you choose not to quit simply press 'Esc' again.

 ## Acknowledgements